2 of the Best Hikes in Yellowstone National Park

 Our hike began on the South Rim Trail.
 In a welcome contrast to the rest of the park, we saw relatively few fellow hikers even though this portion of the trail is easily accessed and has little elevation gain.
 I highly recommend this peaceful hike with its many beautiful views of the two falls; though as is good practice when hiking throughout the park, always be aware of the wildlife that may be sharing the trail with you (we had no bear encounters on our hike but heard stories of hikers who did).

-As I’ve mentioned plenty of times on this blog, I harbor a hefty case of acrophobia, or fear of heights.
-I tend to get vertigo and “freeze” when confronted with a lack of earth in front of me–an interesting condition for someone who enjoys hiking in high places on a regular basis. 😝 I was a little nervous upon venturing onto this trail as I knew the steps bolted into the side of the canyon are composed of perforated steel.
-That’s right, not only are you hanging off the side of a cliff but as you descend you are awarded with a view of the gaping chasm yawning below you!…Or so I thought.
-Actually the canyon wall is very rocky and the steps linger over rock ledges the entire way.
-Though you do hang off the side of the wall and you are in a chasm, the rock floor you see is never more than 20 or 30 feet below your feet.
-To my surprise I found the descent surprisingly bearable.
+Due to this, I was a little nervous upon venturing onto the Uncle Tom Trail as I knew the steps bolted into the side of the canyon were composed of perforated steel.
+That’s right, not only were you hanging off the side of a cliff but as you descended you were awarded with a view of the gaping chasm yawning below you!…or so I thought.
+In truth, the canyon wall was very rocky and the steps lingered over rock ledges the entire way.
+Though the steps did hang off the side of the wall and span a chasm, the rock floor you saw was never more than 20 or 30 feet below your feet.
+To my surprise, I found the descent surprisingly bearable.

-The Stairs on Uncle Tom’s Trail:
+The Stairs that made up Uncle Tom’s Trail:

 Grand Canyon of the Yellowstone

-I’ve been to the “real” Grand Canyon, and while it’s got an exquisite beauty all it’s own, I think the Grand Canyon of Yellowstone surpasses that splendor in some ways and truly lives up to its name.
+I’ve been to the “real” Grand Canyon, and while it’s got an exquisite beauty all its own, I think the Grand Canyon of Yellowstone surpasses that splendor in some ways and truly lives up to its name.
 This canyon is far smaller and more narrow than its big brother to the south, with rock colors that vary between yellows and reds contrasted with the deep greens of the pine trees on the rim.
 There were also numerous patches of snow still remaining in late June.

 Have you hiked these trails?
 Let me know what you thought of them in the comments!